exced/exced.github.io.old/_posts/2017-02-16-csp-sudoku.md

 {% endhighlight %}

 We iterated through the domain of each variables to solve the sudoku.
-Now we can use constraints to reduce the domain at each iteration.
+Now we can use constraints to reduce the domain at each iteration and reduce the number of iterations.

-### Results :
-- simple backtrack : thousands of tests
-- backtrack with AC-3 constraint propagation : number of blank variables tests (strict minimum)